chrislbryant/Stocks428.com/README.md

 <br>

 The code for this app is in a private repository.
+I would be happy to demonstrate the code upon request.

 ### This app is deployed!
 Go to [Stocks 428](https://www.stocks428.com/) to create an account!